CS-3398-264/GriffinArmyRepo/srs_template.md

 4.3.1 Description
 As shown in Figure 3, when the user is in the game, a button in the right top corner of the UI window during the game when clicked should open a page with the Griffin Game of Chess rules.
 The rule FAQ should open a link or list of official chest rules to play Griffin Chess.

+### 4.4 Day/Night Mode
+4.4.1 Description

+The overall U.I theme should be able to change for the comfort of the user due to eyestrain.
+The default theme when Griffin Chess opens is the day mode U.I.
+The colors for day mode are visibly brighter for use in bright conditions.
+Night mode changes the U.I colors to visibly darker colors to decrease the chance of eyestrain.
+As meantioned in Section 3.1, the user should have the option to toggle between either day or night mode while in progress of the game by clicking the option menu button.

 ![Figures](./Figures/Day-mode.jpg)